TuberculosisSpecimen/diss/_items/2022-07-18-Brains-In-Jars-3.2.md

 ## 0.4.1 Object Lesson Three: The Patient's Body ##

 To produce my arguments, I compiled a <span id="corpus-tooltip">corpus</span> of a little more than 700 texts.
-I have done a number of analyses on this corpus, as well as using the coding process as a means to become familiar with general trends in the history of tuberculosis (x.2.0).
-I use this corpus to make arguments regarding medicine's history, and the first two chapters (1.1.1; 2.1.1) rely heavily on images like this one to make arguments about medicine's visual culture (1.1.2).
-The object displayed above (fig. 1), comes from a publication in the corpus, and was one of the more striking images I came across when organizing the \[however thousand images\] which were drawn from the collection.
+I have done a number of analyses on this corpus, as well as using the coding process as a means to become familiar with general trends in the history of tuberculosis (x.2.0). <span class="opaque-lines">I use this corpus to make arguments regarding <span class="partial-lines">medicine's history,</span> and the first two chapters (1.1.1; 2.1.1) rely heavily on images like this one to make arguments about medicine's visual culture (1.1.2).</span> The object displayed above (fig. 1), comes from a publication in the corpus, and was one of the more striking images I came across when organizing the \[however thousand images\] which were drawn from the collection.

 This section is less interested in the image itself, and much more about the methodological and theoretical approaches I am bringing to this corpus.
 This image will serve as an entry point to my approach to methods popularized in the digital humanities and which straddle different disciplines.
 I adopt methods such as content analysis with a 'productive unease', to borrow Julia Flanders' term, to make use of them in a singular (perhaps methodologically impure) way.
 Paraphrasing Tara McPherson, sitting between disciplines and working with the digital creates possibilities for critique and novel interventions.
 I have gone into detail as to my methods in the appendix (x.1.0; x.2.0), and so this section will instead focus on some theoretical ideas which scaffold my thinking.